ldsouza/ldsouza.github.io/_posts/2016-11-23-how-microsoft-onenote-can-boost-your-productivity.md

 ### Tips before getting started with OneNote

-You have several options where you can save your OneNote notebooks like saving to a SharePoint Account, One Drive account or your local device.
+When you create notebooks, try to stay consistent.
+You could create a separate notebook for user projects and  a separate notebook for work meeting notes.

 It is recommended to save your notebooks to a cloud location, so you don’t lose your work if your computer crashes.
+I prefer saving my notebooks on my One Drive.

-You can Integrate OneNote with Outlook.
-Click the Meeting Notes Icon in your outlook calendar to take notes for a particular meeting.
+You can integrate OneNote with Outlook by clicking the Meeting Notes Icon in your outlook calendar to take notes for a particular meeting.

 Use a template to help you get started.
 Once you get more familiar with OneNote, you can add your own templates.

-When creating Notebooks, you could create notebooks for anything from user projects to meeting notes.
-The goal is to make it consistent.
-You can add sections in a notebook and pages in a section.